 The most common way for foreign nationals to avoid paying the estate tax is to set up a limited liability company (LLC) in New York State.
 Then, an off-shore company is established (for example, a British Virgin Island company, or “BVI”) to take sole ownership of the LLC.
 When the owner of the property dies, it is not the property that is passed on to their heirs, but shares in the BVI, which is a foreign corporation and therefore not subject to estate taxes.

-Individuals pay capital gains taxes at a lower rate (20%) than corporate entities pay their federal taxes (40%).
-For a foreign citizen who might sell property in the United States, that means there are capital gains tax advantages to selling as an individual instead of as a BVI owning a domestic LLC (see above).
-That said, it is possible to avoid corporate tax rates by establishing a domestic LLC in which the foreign owner of property is the sole member.
-In this circumstance, the LLC is considered a “pass-through” entity, and taxes are charged not at the corporate rate of 40%, but at the individual rate of 20%.
+Individuals pay capital gains taxes at a slightly higher maximum rate (23.8%) than corporate entities pay their federal taxes (21%).
+For a foreign citizen who might sell property in the United States, that means there are slight capital gains tax advantages to selling as a BVI owning a domestic LLC than an individual.
+In addition, structuring the purchase using a BVI owning a domestic LLC the owner will avoid the estate tax.
+Purchasing solely in the name of an LLC, the owner will be subject to the estate tax upon death.

 The primary disadvantages of purchasing property as an individual are liability and a lack of privacy.
 Individuals are susceptible to law suits, whereas an LLC can protect the foreign assets of a foreign buyer from any liability.
 Additionally, individuals are required to register their basic information with the city and state of New York whenever they purchase property, and that information becomes public record.

 The primary advantages of purchasing as a corporation or LLC are extra privacy for the foreign purchaser and extra liability protection (see above).
 There are two primary ways of purchasing property using an LLC, and each has its own advantage and disadvantage: